mefellows/credulous/README.md

 the user to **easily rotate** their current credentials without breaking the user's current workflow.

+*NOTE*: This is a fork of the [original](https://github.com/realestate-com-au/credulous/) Credulous aimed at providing Windows support, and enabling it to be used as a library.
+Please use the original unless you wish to try this out.

 ## Main Features

 * Your IAM Credentials are securely encrypted on disk.